RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 What we'll do first is to create an inventory in Ansible Tower, an inventory is a collection of hosts you can run playbooks against in Tower.
 Inventories are assigned to organizations, while permissions to launch playbooks against inventories are controlled at the user, team or playbook level.

->Create an inventory called "<USERNAME>-inventory" by following the instructions below.
+>Create an inventory called "yourUSERNAME-inventory" by following the instructions below.

 * To create a new inventory, click on the 'Inventories' tab and click the add button.